I am not Okay with This by author Charles Forsman

 There actually are going to be some spoilers in this one but the book is too short to split up the reviews this time.
 I’ll mark where they start so that you can stop reading if you prefer.

-I Am Not Okay With this is a simply drawn graphic novel that has since been turned into a Netflix series.
+I Am Not Okay With This is a simply drawn graphic novel that has since been turned into a Netflix series.
 I have not seen the Netflix series, I therefore have no opinion on it or whether it’s better or worse than the book.

 That said, judging by the reviews I read of the book a lot of people who like the series really hate the book.
 That’s not the typical opinion for readers.
 But I Am Not Okay With This seems to be quite polarizing.
-I can understand why but I’m going to break down why a lot of the reviews are hating for the wrong reasons.
+I can understand why but first I’m going to break down why a lot of the reviews are hating for the wrong reasons.

 The book stars Sydney, a very depressed teenager who happens to have some weird mind control powers.
 She doesn’t fully understand what they are or how best to use them but she knows that she can cause some physical harm to people just by thinking about it.

 The book follows Sydney as she navigates a less than ideal puberty.
-She experiements with drugs and sex and generally attempts to fill the void she is feeling.
+She experiments with drugs and sex and generally attempts to fill the void she is feeling.
 Her coping mechanisms are unhealthy but not unrealistic.
 It’s a fairly honest examination of the most confusing and hormonal years of a person’s life.
 It may not be a universal experience but whether you like it or not it is an accurate one for many young people.

 Now, before I get into spoilers I’ll discuss the one valid complaint I saw of this book.
 It’s ugly.
 The drawings are very simple and just ugly.
-Everybody is ugly to a degree they look ill.
+Everybody is ugly to a degree that they look ill.
 Like hair falling out in clumps ill.
 The quality of the art is just one notch above stick figures.

 In order to discuss the complaints around this book we need to discuss the ending.
 After a series of truly unfortunate events Sydney decides to use her mental ability to kill herself.
 She succeeds and the book ends with her.